Bureau of Reclamation Klamath Coho Habitat Restoration Program

 Funded by Reclamation, the grant program is closely coordinated among other federal and state partners including the National Marine Fisheries Service (NMFS) and the California Department of Fish and Wildlife (CDFW).

-NFWF will solicit a new round of grant program proposals in spring 2022.
+NFWF will solicit a new round of grant program proposals in winter 2023.
 Projects must have a direct benefit to SONCC coho salmon within the Klamath River Basin.
-These projects may be design, planning or monitoring projects that can demonstrate a clear and direct benefit for SONCC coho salmon, meet the objectives of the grant program as required by the 2019 Biological Opinion for Klamath Project Operations issued by NMFS.
+These projects may be design, planning or monitoring projects that can demonstrate a clear and direct benefit for SONCC coho salmon and meet the objectives of the grant program as required by the 2019 Biological Opinion for Klamath Project Operations issued by NMFS.

 Project types that will be given the highest priority include: